-Volume 1 of Saints includes the heartwrenching story of Amanda Barnes Smith and her family, who obeyed the Lord's commandments and were doing His will.
-Amanda's husband and one of her sons were brutally killed along with 15 other Latter-day Saints camped at a small settlement on Shoal Creek in Missouri.
-The Lord sustained Amanda through the awful experience, answered her prayers, gave her courage, and enabled her to heal her severely wounded son.
+Volume 1 of Saints includes the heartwrenching story of Amanda Barnes Smith and her family, who obeyed the Lord's commandments and were doing His will.4 Amanda's husband and one of her sons were brutally killed along with 15 other Latter-day Saints camped at a small settlement on Shoal Creek in Missouri.
+The Lord sustained Amanda through the awful experience, answered her prayers, gave her courage, and enabled her to heal her severely wounded son.5 would rather go to prison or be killed than let the Saints be slaughtered.
+The next day he attempted to negotiate a peaceful solution with the Missouri militia, which was poised to attack the Saints' main settlement of Far West.
+Instead, Joseph was captured and held as a prisoner.